Frytak/Frytak/README.md

 ## Currently working on 👾

-- Taboolon, a website for converting images into tables.
 - Kaavio, a Rust library that makes graphical representations in terminals way easier.
 - TwoToEleven, a copy of 2048 in the terminal.

 ## Done projects 🔥

-In progress... 🕑
+- Taboolon, a website for converting images into tables.

 ## Contact